Product Management Training in 2020: How to Decide

 As Product Managers (PMs) and Product Marketers (PMMs), you want to know that you’re doing meaningful work and are creating products that impact consumers’ lives, in a very real way.
 But when 70-95% of products fail, what can you do to beat the odds?
 Even the most experienced PMs and PMMs have been bested by the market.

 280 Group’s Product Management Skills – Benchmark Report evaluated how training and a formal product process helps improve core skill sets to ultimately advance a PM’s career.
 According to the data, training is key.
-So, if you’re set on choosing a course, you’ve likely made the right choice.
+So, if you’re set on choosing a product management course, you’ve likely made the right choice.

 Learning to Build Products That Matter